ssmirr/appdev-chapters/rails-grade.md

 ![](/assets/login-canvas.png)

-Scroll down to the assignment you want to start and click the link that says 'Load [your assignment name] in a new window'.
+Scroll down to the assignment you want to start and click the link that says 'Load [your assignment name] in a new window' (the name of the project will vary).

 ![](/assets/load-assignment.png)

-Authorize the firstdraft Grades application to access your account. **_Before_ you click "Authorize", make sure to click the "Grant" button next to the organization that you created earlier.**

-**_Before_ you click "Authorize", make sure to click the "Grant" button next to the organization that you created earlier.**

-**_Before_ you click "Authorize", make sure to click the "Grant" button next to the organization that you created earlier.**
+**_Before_ you click "Authorize", make sure to click the "Grant" button next to the organization that you created earlier.** Only then, click authorize to allow the firstdraft Grades application to access your account.

 ![](/assets/authorize-first-draft.png)